Eliza Monroe Hay

-Elizabeth "Eliza" Kortright Monroe Hay (December 1786 – January 27, 1840) was an American socialite who acted as unofficial First Lady during her father James Monroe's presidency, as her mother's health kept her away from many White House duties.
+Elizabeth Kortright Monroe Hay (December 1786 – January 27, 1840) was an American socialite who acted as unofficial First Lady during her father James Monroe's presidency, as her mother's health kept her away from many White House duties.
 She was married to prominent attorney George Hay.

-Biography
+Early life and marriage

 Elizabeth “Eliza” Kortright Monroe was born to James Monroe and Elizabeth Monroe (née Kortright) in December 1786 in Virginia.
 She spent much of her childhood in Paris during the French Revolution, when her father was the American minister to France.
 She attended school at Maison d'éducation de la Légion d'honneur, the school set up by Henriette Campan, a former lady-in-waiting to Marie Antionette.
-While at the school, Hay "befriended many women of European royal families", including Hortense de Beauharnais, daughter of Josephine de Beauharnais and future mother of Napoleon III.
+While at the school, Hay "befriended many women of European royal families," including Hortense de Beauharnais, daughter of Josephine de Beauharnais and future mother of Napoleon III.

 In 1803, at the age of 17, Hay returned with her family to the United States.
 By then, she was fluent in both French and English.
 In 1808, at the age of 22, she married attorney and judge George Hay, who was from Virginia.